Arcturus Covid variant kills 5 in UK as strain spreads globally

 Data shows the strain makes up roughly 2.3 per cent of all new cases.

-Officials at the government health agency expect that one of the strains will become dominant in the coming weeks.
+He said: “In places that didn’t have an XBB.1.5 wave (e.g. India or China), it is expected to do well (as did XBB.1.5).
+Conversely, in places like the UK, it is not expected to have much of an impact on case numbers, and even less so, on hospitalisations and deaths.
+XBB.1.16 is still at low frequency here in the UK, but it may become the next dominant variant in the future.”

+UKHSA said there was “ insufficient data” to calculate the severity or vaccine effectiveness of Arcturus compared to other variants that are circulating.

-Adding: ‘However, XBB.1.16 sample numbers are very low, and results may change as further data becomes available.’
+However said “sample numbers are very low, and results may change as further data becomes available.”

 Last week The World Health Organization (WHO) has upgraded XBB.1.16 to a ‘variant of interest’.